sb-ncbr/AlphaCharges/README.md

   <br>
 </div>

+[αCharges](https://alphacharges.ncbr.muni.cz/) is a web application for the calculation of partial atomic charges on protein structures predicted by the [AlphaFold2](https://www.nature.com/articles/s41586-021-03819-2) algorithm and deposited in the [AlphaFoldDB](https://academic.oup.com/nar/article/50/D1/D439/6430488) database.
+The charges are computed by the [SQE+qp](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00528-w) empirical method, which quality is comparable to quantum mechanical charge calculation approaches.
+Before computation of the charges, αCharges protonates the input protein structures by [PROPKA3](https://pubs.acs.org/doi/full/10.1021/ct100578z).
+The details about the methodology and usage are described in the [wiki](https://github.com/sb-ncbr/AlphaCharges/wiki).
+This website is free and open to all users and there is no login requirement.

 ## How to run

 To run AlphaCharges locally, you will need to have [Python 3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/) installed.